ax1/electrologger/README.md

 ```
 ## Usage

-Configuration: A `shared/config.json` file is created the first time.
+Configuration: A `shared/config/config.json` file is created the first time.
 Tune the values if needed.

 Run: `python3 main.py` .
 The app creates ASAP a valid log file, then wait 10 min to create another one.
-So 2 options: run/stop several times the app to get many files, or leave the app running to create one file every 10 minutes
+So 2 options: run/stop several times the app to get many files, or leave the app running to create one file every 10 minutes.

+Files are stored in the `shared/log/` folder.
+The folder can be read and delete in run-time (files are generated when buffer is full, and the log folder is recreated if not exists).

 ## Requirements